btel/python-in-neuroscience-tutorials/README.md

 ### Installation

 To run the tutorials locally, you need to install the scientific Python ecosystem.
-We recommend the free Python distribution called anaconda.
-Next, download the [latest] release of the tutorials and unpack them.
+We recommend the free Python distribution called [anaconda](https://www.continuum.io/downloads).
+Please download and install Python 3.x version of anaconda for your platform.

+After having installed anaconda, download the [latest](https://github.com/btel/python-in-neuroscience-tutorials/releases/latest) release of the tutorials and unpack them.

 ### Opening the tutorials